 - National LGB&T Partnership, reducing health inequalities and challenging homophobia, biphobia and transphonbia within public services;

 LGBT Jigsaw is a London initiative to reduce LGBT+ youth homelessness.
-The project brings together Stonewall Housing, the Albert Kennedy Trust and Galop to provide a network of services for LGBT+ young people.
+The project brings together Stonewall Housing, the Albert Kennedy Trust and Galop to provide a network of services for LGBTQ+ young people.
 It allows you to access not just one but three organisations, allowing young people to pick and choose the support that’s right for them.
 LGBT Jigsaw helps young people by supporting them with their housing issues, providing mental health support, preventing homelessness by working with young people and where appropriate their families to prevent homelessness and we also work with them to reach their educational and employment goals through our work ready scheme.

 Young people can self-refer to the project either through this website or the LGBT Jigsaw site.